How You Get PAID In Workers' Comp!

 As long as your case is active and you’re still receiving medical care related to your injury, workers’ compensation should continue to cover your treatment costs.
 The only time this might change is if you agree to a full and final settlement that closes out your medical benefits.

-How Settlement Payments Are Made
+Settlement Payments

 At some point, you may reach a stage in your workers’ compensation case where a settlement becomes an option.
 Settling your claim can provide a lump-sum payment that gives you financial flexibility, but it’s a decision that comes with some important considerations.